cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-1.rst

 **DELIVERABLE: Answer the above questions in your lab document, and report your chosen Kp and Kd values.
 Take a video of your working PD controller to upload to Gradescope**

-Step 9.
+Step 6.
 Experiment with different parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO: UPDATE FOR ROS2 PUPPER

 Note: Some of these steps will cause the output disc to go unstable and violently shake, be prepared!

 For each of these situations (except the ones that go unstable), rotate the disc around with your hand to get a physical sense for the PD behavior.
 Report on your findings for each of these in your lab document.